 On June 5th, 1989, the morning after the Chinese military had suppressed the Tiananmen Square protests by force, an unidentified man stood on the square in front of a column of tanks.
 As the lead tank maneuvered to pass by him, he repeatedly shifted his position in order to obstruct it.
-The heroic act of the man now popularly known as Tank Man, was captured by several photographers – Stuart Franklin, Charlie Cole, Jeff Widener, and Arthur Tsang Hin Wang.
-Standing by Franklin, Cole later recalled: “I think his action captured peoples’ hearts everywhere, and when the moment came, his character defined the moment, rather than the moment defining him.
+This heroic act of the man now popularly known as Tank Man became one of the most famous photography moments, and was captured by several photographers - Stuart Franklin, Charlie Cole, Jeff Widener, and Arthur Tsang Hin Wang.
+Standing by Franklin, Cole later recalled: "I think his action captured peoples’ hearts everywhere, and when the moment came, his character defined the moment, rather than the moment defining him.
 He made the image.
 I was just one of the photographers.
-And I felt honored to be there.”
+And I felt honored to be there."

 Featured image: Stuart Franklin - Tank Man, via businessinsider.com

 The photograph titled Situation Room was taken by White House photographer Pete Souza on May 1st, 2011.
 It shows the former President of the United States Barack Obama along his national security team receiving live updates from Operation Neptune Spear, which led to the killing of Osama bin Laden.
 President Obama later stated he believed the picture was taken about the time the room's occupants were informed or realized that one of the raid's helicopters had crashed.
 The photographer recalled he has made approximately 100 photographs, jammed into a corner of the small conference room with no room to move.

 Featured image: Pete Souza - The Situation Room.
 All images used for illustrative purposes only.